SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **active**: Specifies whether the storage shall be included to the model.
 0 = inactive, 1 = active.
 - **storage type**: Defines whether the storage is a "Generic" or a "Stratified" sorage.
 These two inputs are possible.
 - **bus**: Specifies which bus the storage is connected to.
-- **existing capacity/(kW)**: Previously installed capacity of the storage.
+- **existing capacity /(kWh)**: Previously installed capacity of the storage.
-- **min. investment capacity/(kW)**: Minimum storage capacity to be installed.
+- **min. investment capacity /(kWh)**: Minimum storage capacity to be installed.
-- **max. investment capacity/(kW)**: Maximum in addition to existing capacity, installable storage capacity.
+- **max. investment capacity /(kWh)**: Maximum in addition to existing capacity, installable storage capacity.
-- **periodical costs /(CU/a)**: Costs incurred per kW for investments within the time horizon.
+- **periodical costs /(CU/(kWh a))**: Costs incurred per kW for investments within the time horizon.
-- **periodical constraint costs /(CU/a)**: Only if considering constraints.
+- **periodical constraint costs /(CU/(kWh a))**: Only if considering constraints.
 Costs incurred per kW for investments within the time horizon referring to the constraint limit set in the "energysystem" sheet.
 - **Non-Convex Investment**: Specifies whether the investment capacity should be defined as a mixed-integer variable, i.e. whether the model can decide whether NOTHING OR THE INVESTMENT should be implemented.
 - **Fix Investment Costs /(CU/a)**: Fixed costs of non-convex investments (in addition to the periodic costs)
 - **input/capacity ratio (invest)**: Indicates the performance with which the memory can be charged.